clearbit/charts/memcached/README.md

 ## Introduction

-Bitnami charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers on a Kubernetes cluster that are ready to handle production workloads.

 This chart bootstraps a [Memcached](https://github.com/bitnami/bitnami-docker-memcached) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Get this chart